WesDavid97/Winget/README.md

-Comandos de terminal para a ferramenta winget do Windows
+Comandos de terminal para a ferramentas winget do Windows